Rotator Cuff — “Overuse Syndrome” and Tears

 What they are and what to do about them.

-September 2014 — I’ve just about cured my bad rotator cuff this summer, driving a short-haul truck in the metropolitan area, or that’s what it feels like.
+I just about cured my bad rotator cuff a couple of summers back, driving a short-haul truck in the metropolitan area.
+Maybe not cured, but sure did it a lot of good.
 Constantly hauling left and right on that big wheel, for one thing, works those upper back muscles as recommended in Rotator Cuff Exercises.
 All the other physical upper-body work helps, strengthening those upper-back and shoulder muscles we often overlook in workouts aimed at the so-called “mirror muscles” on the front.

 Tears of the rotator cuff are rare in teenagers and unusual in the 20s and 30s.
 An elderly person can tear it just by picking up a suitcase.
 About 30 % of people over 70 have a tear in the rotator cuff.
 Most rotator-cuff repair operations – around 55 %, according to one survey – are done on people in the 45-64 age range.